kuma35/thinking-forth-jp/sphinx/chapter6.rst

 definitions is a function within a structure that makes it impossible to factor out the half-fragments.
 In this case, use stack arguments, variables, or even vectoring.
-We’ll see how vectoring can be used in a section of called “Using DOER/MAKE.”
+We’ll see how vectoring can be used in a section of Chapter Seven called “Using DOER/MAKE.”

 Here’s a reminder about factoring code from out of a :